 The application period is generally in January and the application process and forms are available on the TMGH website here.

-*excluding flight fares, accommodation and personal expenses (tentatively budget at least 400,000 JPY for Japan and Philippines costs).
+*excluding flight fares, accommodation and personal expenses.
 We encourage enquiries and applications from students from low-income countries.

 Overseas students should ask their local British Council Office or their own government education department or organisation for details of scholarships and grants available.
 It should be noted that most of the candidates attending this course will be self-funded.

 The course fee should be paid in full as indicated in the acceptance letter for admission.

 How to apply